vegaprotocol/vega/visor/visor-config.md

 <dd>

-Visor communicates with Core node via RPC API.
-This variable allows to specify how many times should Visor try to establish connection to Core node before the Visor process fails.
+Visor communicates with the core node via RPC API.
+This variable allows a validator to specify how many times  Visor should try to establish a connection to the core node before the Visor process fails.
-The `maxNumberOfFirstConnectionRetries` is only taken to the account during the first start up of the Core node process - not restarts.
+The `maxNumberOfFirstConnectionRetries` is only taken into account during the first start up of the Core node process - not restarts.